-The Resurgence Luxury Eco Lodge was voted one of the world's 25 best eco-lodges by the National Geographic travellers magazine.
+The Resurgence Luxury Eco Lodge was voted one of the world's 25 best eco-lodges by the National Geographic travellers magazine, and in 2019 we were included in the prestigious Earth Collection.
 This reflects our mission to develop a luxury accommodation in an exceptional setting which would be an example of sustainability to the rest of the tourism industry.
 Supporting our local community and leading local conservation efforts are key aspects of this strategy alongside ecosystem restoration, resource & waste management and advocacy.

 Ecosystem restoration The Resurgence is set in 50 acres of regenerating native rain forest.
 Since 2003 we have planted several thousand native trees which have been eco-sourced from local suppliers.
 We have selected species which provide food and shelter for native birds and we have also reduced predator numbers (stoats, rats and possum) through an extensive and ongoing control programme.
 This has resulted in a very healthy bird population both in quantity and variety of species.
 This is turn is assisting with plant regeneration as birds such as the keruru will visit the neighbouring Kahurangi National Park and bring back native seeds.
 Lodge design and construction The lodge and bush suites have been designed to both blend into the native bush and also to minimise their resource usage.
 Buildings are north facing with large overhanging roofs and shading so as to reduce heating and cooling needs.
 Local renewable timbers have been used, some sourced from our own property, with natural wool block insulation.
 All rooms are designed to have a natural air flow to obviate the need for air-conditioning.
 Recycled timbers have been used in the main lodge together with local wool carpets and fabrics.
 We have used local tradesmen for both the construction and ongoing preventive maintenance of the lodge and suites to support our local economy.